haddadi/haddadi.github.io/about.md

 ### News

+April 2020: Our joint [research on security and privacy of smart speakers](https://moniotrlab.ccis.neu.edu/smart-speakers-study/){:target="_blank"} with friends from Northeastern University was part of the Channel 4 documentary [The Truth About Amazon](https://www.channel4.com/programmes/the-truth-about-amazon){:target="_blank"}.

 April 2020: Our joint [research on security and privacy of smart speakers](https://moniotrlab.ccis.neu.edu/smart-speakers-study/){:target="_blank"} with friends from Northeastern University is featured on the [NYT lead editorial](https://www.nytimes.com/2020/04/07/opinion/digital-privacy-coronavirus.html){:target="_blank"}.

 March 2020: Our paper "DarkneTZ: Towards Model Privacy at the Edge using Trusted Execution Environments", with Fan Mo, Ali Shahin Shamsabadi, Kleomenis Katevas, Soteris Demetriou, Ilias Leontiadis, and Andrea Cavallaro has been accepted to 18th ACM International Conference on Mobile Systems, Applications, and Services (MobiSys 2020) June 2020, Toronto, Canada.
 Congrats Fan!
 [Paper](https://arxiv.org/abs/2004.05703){:target="_blank"} [Code](https://github.com/mofanv/darknetz){:target="_blank"}